Torsten Billman: Art studies

 Upon the recommendation of a German woman in Kullavik he gained admittance in 1931 to The Industrial Arts School in Gothenburg, with Hjalmar Eldh as a teacher.
 Billman studied book illustration at the school.
 A good example of woodcut making from this period is A Fiddlers Burial (1931), inspired by a poem from collection of verse Black Ballades by the Swedish poet Dan Andersson.
 He also made five linoleum cuts (linocut) with which he illustrated Upton Sinclair's novel Jimmie Higgins (unpublished illustrations).
 A sympathy for the little fellow and the underprivileged is a pervading characteristic of all his graphic work from that time on.

-When Frans Billman died in 1930 the family had received some money on Frans' life insurance.
-During the second term at The Industrial Arts School Torsten Billman had no money left for the studies.
-One morning in April 1932, on the train from Kullavik to art school, Billman wrote to his sister about expensive water colours he can't afford to buy.
+When Frans Billman died in 1930, the family had received some money on Frans' life insurance.
+During the second term at The Industrial Arts School, Torsten Billman had no money left for the studies.
+One morning in April 1932, on the train from Kullavik to art school, Billman wrote to his sister about expensive water colours he cannot afford to buy.